 So, that’s exactly what I did!

 I’ll be honest, when I first ventured into the hardware store, I was a bit lost.
+Some people told me to shop on places like Aluminium Warehouse for metal supplies but I decided to go into a local hardware store instead.
 Eventually, I ventured into the plumbing section, and it was a gold mine!
 They had all different shapes and sizes of nuts, bolts, pipes, and other metallic goodies.
 It was so much fun to dig through all of the bins, almost like a treasure hunt.
+If you’re not after going around hunting for bits and bobs to make your necklace, but you’re still wanting something personal to you, something like a name necklace could be up your street.

 How to Make a DIY Hardware Necklace: